suhaibbasha/archangel/README.md

 ## 🔍 How It Works

-Archangel employs a multi-layered approach to security:
+[ArchAngel] employs a multi-layered approach to security:

 1. **Triple-Layer Encryption**: Files are encrypted three separate times with three different passphrases
 2. **RAM-Only Processing**: Decrypted files exist only in RAM, never touching persistent storage